 NRE bank account can be used to open an NRE PIS account, and an NRO bank account can be used to open an NRO non-PIS account with Zerodha.
 To know the difference between PIS and non-PIS accounts, see How can I open a Zerodha trading and demat account as an NRI?

-Funds kept in the NRE account can be converted back into dollars and can be transferred back to your foreign account along with the interest earned.
+¹Funds in the NRE account can be converted into foreign currency and can be transferred back to the foreign account along with the interest earned.
 This ability of money to be moved from a foreign country to the investor’s home country is called repatriability.

-NRO has restricted repatriation.
-Non-resident Ordinary Account (NRO) is a bank account where principal and interest only up to $1 million per year can be repatriated.
+²NRO has restricted repatriation, where principal and interest only up to $1 million per year can be repatriated.